 We set out to answer the following research questions: what are the governance challenges faced by NFP organisations, and what are the theoretical and practical implications of these challenges?
 Using theory, survey data and interview quotes, we have demonstrated that NFPs face distinct internal and external contingencies that determine the most effective governance systems (Figure 5).
 The data reveals several contingencies that have consequences for governance processes.
 For instance it was found that, on average, no particular NFP board role stands out from the others.
 Rather, the empirical data indicates considerable variation in the importance of particular roles for individual boards, whether this concerns strategic direction, monitoring or obtaining funding.
-This in turn has consequences for theoretical perspectives that are applied to NFP governance, as the usefulness of stewardship theory, agency theory, resource-dependence theory and stakeholder theory varies according to the different directives of NFP boards.
+This in turn has consequences for stewardship theory, agency theory, resource-dependence theory and stakeholder theory varies according to the different directives of NFP boards.
 This provides empirical evidence in favour of taking a contingency approach towards theories concerning NFP board roles.